quaderno/quaderno-api/source/includes/_expenses.md

 postal_code     | no                                         | String(255 chars).
 Available for updates

 <aside class="notice">
-If you pass a `contact` JSON object instead of a `contact_id`, and the first and last name combination does not match any of your existing contacts, a new one will be created, otherwise a new expense will be created for the existing contact.<br /><br />
+If you pass a `contact` JSON object instead of a `contact_id`, and the first and last name combination does not match any of your existing contacts, a new one will be created, otherwise a new expense will be created for the existing contact.
+Only a `contact` object OR a `contact_id` property should be passed in the same call.<br /><br />

 <p>Please note that you can pass <strong>either</strong> contact_id or contact, but if you pass both then results may not be what you expect.</p>